Omar Rezaq: Travel to Nigeria

 Ghanaian authorities did not give Rezaq to the United States but told them that he planned to go to Nigeria.
 Rezaq flew to Lagos in July 1993; U.S. intelligence officials were on board his flight to monitor him.
 He was arrested and underwent extraordinary rendition by members of the DSS, who flew him to the U.S. Rezaq's arrest was the result of an agreement between the governments of the United States and Nigeria.
 When Rezaq arrived at the airport, Nigerian officials denied him entry since he did not have a passport, something they knew beforehand, and placed him on the first aircraft departing Nigeria, a Gulfstream IV leased by the U.S. government.
 FBI agents arrested him, fingerprinted him, and flew back to the U.S.

 On 19 July 1996, after a month-long trial in Washington, D.C., Rezaq was sentenced to life in prison on a single count of air piracy.
 Although air piracy resulting in death is a capital offense under federal law, Attorney General Janet Reno had declined to seek the death penalty.

 Later life

 U.S. District Court Judge Royce C. Lamberth recommended that any request for parole made after the 10-year period should be rejected.
 An appeal was rejected on 6 February 1998.
+Rezaq was denied parole in 2023.

 Omar Mohammed Rezaq, register number 20267-016, is imprisoned at the United States Penitentiary, Marion, located in Southern Precinct, Williamson County, Illinois.